WAN Design Requirements

 An IPsec tunnel is a secure connection between two or more devices over an untrusted network using a set of cryptographic security protocols.
 The most common type of IPsec tunnel is the site-to-site tunnel, which connects two sites or networks.
 It allows two remote sites to communicate securely and exchange traffic between them.
 Another type of IPsec tunnel is the remote-access tunnel, which allows a remote user to connect to the corporate network securely.

-Several parameters, such as authentication method, encryption algorithm, and tunnel mode, must be configured when setting up an IPsec tunnel.
-Additional security protocols such as Internet Key Exchange (IKE) can also be used for further authentication and encryption, depending on the organization’s needs.
+When setting up an IPsec tunnel, several parameters, such as authentication method, encryption algorithm, and tunnel mode, must be configured.
+Depending on the organization’s needs, additional security protocols, such as Internet Key Exchange (IKE), can also be used for further authentication and encryption.

 IPsec VPN